PaulDuvall/aws-5-mins/synthetics/README.md

 cd aws-5-mins/synthetics
 ```

-1. Run this command to launch a CloudFormation stack that generates an SQS resource.
+1. Run this command to launch a CloudFormation stack that generates a Canary test.

 ```
 aws cloudformation deploy \